Bekaboo/dropbar.nvim/README.md

   As long as the language server or the treesitter parser is installed, it should work just fine.

+  Optionally, you can install [telescope-fzf-native](https://github.com/nvim-telescope/telescope-fzf-native) to add fuzzy search support to dropbar menus.

 - [x] Drop-down menu components and winbar symbols that response to mouse/cursor hovering: